Will there be someone on site that my son/daughter can go to if there is a problem?

 What safety features do the residence halls offer?

-Each Residence Hall has a 24 hour front desk program.
-Desk Assistants monitor the front desk to ensure that only residents who live there are entering and that guests are always checked in.
+Each Residence Hall has Desk Assistants that monitor the front desk to ensure that only residents who live there are entering and that guests are checked in.
 The front desk also offers lock out keys, general information and lobby programming.